ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 * The public part of the unique DevID key assigned to that device
 * An identifying string that's unique to the manufacturer of the device.
-This is normally the serial number of the unit, which might also be printed on label on the device.
+This is normally the serial number of the unit, which might also be printed on a label on the device.
 * The certificate must be signed by a key traceable to the manufacturer's root key.

 With these elements, the device's manufacturer and serial number can be identified by analyzing the